olivier7delf/carpooling-poc/readme.md

 Then, we assume the services are listening to carpoolingFactory, to get notified if they have a pending request from users.
 They have to answer it by validating or not the request.
-We assume in the design that to subscribe to it, we just need to register its address and lock the amount of token needed.
+We assume in the design that to subscribe to it, we just need to register its address and lock the amount of tokens needed.

 After that, anyone can call "validateBooking" and the passenger request is now accepted or he is refunded.